Casino at Marino: 19th century

 In the later 19th century, the estate was sold to the Archdiocese of Dublin under Cardinal Cullen, and later the bulk of it was sold on to the Irish Christian Brothers, with a portion (39 acres) retained for the O'Brien Institute, a school and residence for male orphans.

 20th century

 The tunnel at the Casino was used as a shooting range by Irish revolutionaries including Michael Collins in the 1920s.

 In the 1960s, a field attached to the O'Brien Institute was given to the Sisters of Nazareth for the construction of Nazareth House, a residential home for the elderly.
-Archbishop John McQuaid organised the transfer of the land, and construction began on the new home months before planning permission was granted.
+Archbishop John Charles McQuaid organised the transfer of the land, and construction began on the new home months before planning permission was granted.
 The development was a significant encroachment on the views of the Casino.